JVHallam/kata_kubernetes/README.md

 ---

 # 1) Hello AKS!
-## Getting a cluster setup via terraform
+## A) Getting a cluster setup via terraform
 * Terraform:
     * setup a resource group
     * setup the cluster via terraform
         * output the resource group name
         * output the cluster name
-        * try and output the names into powershell variables
+        * try and output the names into powershell variables, cleanly

 * Test: go into the portal, and confirm you have
     * A resource group, containing just the kubernetes cluster
     * A network watcher
     * A resource group that contains network virtual appliances the load balancers, public ip, etc.

-## Get the credentials
+## B) Get the credentials
 * Get the credential, using the terraform outputs
     * set the terraform outputs for the resourceGroupName
     * Set powershell variables that contain the terraform outputs: